dhaar-data/DSC180B-project/README.md

 ## Build Instructions
 This project has already provided pre-scraped Twitter data in `data/out/raw`.
 However, if you wish to attempt this on a fresh validation dataset (as the training and testing dataset cannot be changed), we have also provided an option for that.
 * Data Collection: To clean and split the data into train-test-validation sets, run `python run.py data`.
-The datasets will be stored in `data/out/clean` in separate csvs for covariates and outcomes.
+The datasets will be stored in `data/out/clean` in separate .csvs for covariates and outcomes.
 * EDA: TO-DO
 * Prediction: To build the prediction model and predict the outcomes of the datasets, run `python run.py predict`.
 The predicted values will be stored in `data/out/predicted` in txt files.
 * Relationship: To build the relationship model based on the predicted and observed outcomes from the test dataset, run `python run.py relationship`.